Part of California's iconic Highway 1 remains closed as crews make progress on wildfire - KTVZ

 The fire comes as drought conditions have been improving in California, thanks to the recent heavy rains across the state.
 The rainfall helped eliminate the highest level of drought and greatly reduced the level 3 out of 4 “extreme drought” from 80% of the state in mid-December to 1% this week.

-But drought remains a likely culprit behind the spread of the Colorado Fire, the NWS said.
+But drought remains a likely culprit for the spread of the Colorado Fire, the NWS said.

-“Anecdotally it seems as though the long term drought is acting like a chronic illness where even recent rains and cold winter wx (weather) isn`t helping to keep fires from developing,” the NWS said.
+“Anecdotally it seems as though the long term drought is acting like a chronic illness where even recent rains and cold winter wx (weather) isn’t helping to keep fires from developing,” the National Weather Service said.

 The-CNN-Wire